ROI-maker/42-Push_Swap/README.md

 This project emphasizes algorithmic thinking, efficiency,
 and mastering low-level data manipulation in C.

+## Sorting Algorithm: Chunk with Index

+The sorting method used in this project is a **chunk-based approach with indexing**.

+The list is divided into smaller segments, called **chunks**, whose size depends on the total number of elements.
+Elements from stack A are pushed **chunk by chunk** into stack B.

+Once all elements of a chunk are in stack B, the stack is **emptied completely back into stack A**, moving numbers from the **largest to the smallest**.
+During the process, several techniques are applied to **reduce the total number of operations**, such as rotating stacks efficiently and strategically selecting elements to move.

+This approach allows sorting large lists efficiently while keeping the operation count under the project’s limits.

 ## General Instructions
 * The `Makefile` will compile your source files.
 It must include an `all` rule for the mandatory part.
 Relinking should be avoided.